SAP-samples/teched2022-IN262/exercises/ex6/README.md

 # Custom Questionnaire

-In this part of the exercise, we will be doing a walk through of the process of creating a custom questionnaire.
+:warning: This part of the exercise is for your own environment.

 Note: This chapter is for information only, there is no configuration from your side required.